mtomran/an3rd/server/README.md

 # an3rd Backend

-A REST API built on top of a Postgres Database using Sequelize ORM.
+A REST API, utilizing Sequelize ORM for streamlined interactions with a Postgres Database.